 17. California Coastal Region Facts

-- The coastal region is divided into the Northern and Southern parts, which are totally different in geography.
+- The coastal region is divided into the Northern and Southern parts, which are different in geography.

 - The Northern coastal region has mountains, rocks, and narrow shores while the Southern coastal region has long beaches and low hills.

 - The coastal region of California also has many islands.